Qwe1rty/distributed_systems_notes/README.md

 The structure of these notes is a various mix of paraphrasing/outlines/copying from the resources listed below, depending on what I felt helped me learn the material the best.

+In each folder you'll find the PDF notes, a README giving an outline of the included topics, and individual JPG images for each page.

 Feel free to use the notes for any non-commercial purposes!

 _TODO: give a brief summary of the links, what they talk about, etc._